 I have published thirteen books in all– three memoirs, three novels, a collection of short stories, and six young adult books, four of them published under a pseudonym.
 My work is also contained in five anthologies.
 Information of all kinds–excerpts, reviews, “deleted scenes” and other stuff–relating to each of the titles is available by clicking on the photos of the book jackets below.
 (With the exception of the pseudonymed young adult novels, about which We Shall Speak No More.)
 I also publish a lot of nonfiction, most of it in the New York Time, which you can read on a separate page here.

-2014 will also see the publication of Trans Bodies/Trans Selves, edited by Laura Erickson-Schroth; I am the author of the books introduction.
+2014 has seen the publication of Trans Bodies/Trans Selves, edited by Laura Erickson-Schroth; I am the author of the books introduction.
+This is a massive (650+ pages) new resource for trans people and the people that love them.

 Books for younger readers: